Azure-Samples/azure-edge-extensions-aio-dp-jumpstart/docs/design/total-count.md

 - One payload contains information from only one machine.

 ### Consequences
-- Multiple pipelines can be difficult to manage when considering environment configurations, testing, troubleshooting and deployments.
+- Multiple pipelines requires good management of complexity for environment configurations, testing, troubleshooting and deployments.
 - Reference data can get very large.
 We can possibly solve this by setting TTL and having a separate pipeline that runs before TTL expires in "off-hours" that adds a record total for the day.

 ### Other Considerations